cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 Here is the procedure:

 - Get the `LastObservedEthereumBlockHeight`.
-This is the Ethereum block height from the last observed attestation, and is the most current information we have available about the current Ethereum block height.
+This is the Ethereum block height from the last observed ethereumEventVoteRecord, and is the most current information we have available about the current Ethereum block height.
 - Loop through all `OutgoingTxBatches`.
 For each batch:
   - If the `BatchTimeout` on that batch is lower than the `LastObservedEthereumBlockHeight`, cancel the batch, freeing its transactions to be included in another batch, or cancelled by the sender.